 These are great, especially for printing at home!
 They aren't huge but nice to hang next to a desk or in the kitchen.
 (I almost said, "to hang next to the phone in the kitchen"--wow!
 Have I transported back to 1995?)

-Here is what it looks like, after I've added a white layer underneath:
+Here is what it looks like, after I've added some papers and replaced the elements:

-Next, I open one of the toppers and do the same thing.
-It looks like this (at the 11 inch wide size):
+Next, I open one of the toppers.
+It looks like this:

 I clip papers and replace the elements, add in the photos and here is my completed calendar top: